 AMD Ryzen 5 5600X: Where to Buy

 Why you can trust Tom's Hardware Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 US Ryzen 5 5600X resellers at a glance: eBay

 The Ryzen 5 5600X is the most affordable of the Ryzen 5000 processors and has 6 cores/12 threads of power with base/boost speeds of 3.7/4.6 GHz and a 35MB cache.
 It’s also the only Ryzen 5000 CPU to come with an included Wraith Stealth cooler, as AMD no longer packs coolers with CPUs that draw over 65W in power.
-At $299, it was easy for bots to snatch up without much of an overhead cost, but that low price also means that customers who just can’t wait to buy a 5600X processor new might be more willing to eat the still-affordable aftermarket markup.
+With a $299 MSRP, it was easy for bots to snatch up at launch without much of an overhead cost, but stock has since heavily recovered.

 Be wary when checking stock on Amazon and Newegg, though.
-For now, what you're probably go to see are inflated prices from third party sellers.
+Among the official listings, there's also inflated prices from third party sellers.

 AMD Ryzen 7 5800X: Where to Buy

 US Ryzen 7 5800X resellers at a glance: eBay